UsefulAnd/lobotomy/README.md

 ## Issues

 *Androguard's current MASTER seems to have internal broken import paths.
 This unfortunately breaks the ability to use it within Lobotomy as the core functionality for loading an APK.

-We have included the working build in this repository so that Lobotomy can still remain stable and will upate accordingly if any fix is identified.*
+We have included the working build in this repository so that Lobotomy can still remain stable and will update accordingly if any fix is identified.*